lavinei/pybats_nbdev/README.md

 PyBATS provides a method to specify known holidays, special events, and other outliers in the data.
 This will automatically add in a special indicator (dummy) variable to the regression component in order to account for this special behavior.

 This can be useful for two purposes.
 Primarily, adding in a known, repeated, special event can improve forecasts.
-A secondary effect is that the indicator variable will help 'protect' the other coefficients in the model from overreacting to outliers in the data.
+A secondary effect is that the indicator variable will help protect the other coefficients in the model from overreacting to outliers in the data.

 To demonstrate, let's repeat the analysis of simulated retail sales from above, while including a holiday effect: